autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 predictor.fit(
     train_data,
     presets="medium_quality",
-    time_limit=120,
+    time_limit=600,
 )
 ```
-Here we used the `"medium_quality"` presets and limited the training time to 120 seconds.
+Here we used the `"medium_quality"` presets and limited the training time to 10 minutes (600 seconds).
 The presets define what models AutoGluon will try to fit.
 For `medium_quality` presets, these are: